Hub motor vs Mid-drive eBikes – Which One To Prefer?

 Why are so many electric bikes fat bikes?

-Many electric bike brands have released at least one or more models in their range that can be classified as a fat tire electric bike.
+Many electric bike brands have released at least one or more models in their range that can be classified as fat tire electric bikes.

 Is it a trend or is there a special purpose behind it?